GS9517/SEResNet/README.md

-# SEResNet-X
+# SEResNet10

 [![State-of-the-art Shitcode](https://img.shields.io/static/v1?label=State-of-the-art&message=Shitcode&color=7B5804)](https://github.com/trekhleb/state-of-the-art-shitcode)
 ## Intro
-SEResNet-X is an image classification model based on ResNet with Squeeze-and-Excitation Blocks and SiLU.
+SEResNet10 is an image classification model based on ResNet with Squeeze-and-Excitation Blocks and SiLU.

 Seems to work fine.

-X means there are 10 layers and blocks in total.
+There are 10 layers/blocks in total.

 Model in `/weights` is trained upon this dataset: